BrenoFariasdaSilva/Python/README.md

 ## Setup

-### Clone without Submodule
+### Clone without Submodules

-In order to clone this repository without the submodule (Worked-Example-Miner), you can use the following command:
+In order to clone this repository without the submodules (Scientific Research and Worked-Example-Miner), you can use the following command:

 ```bash
 git clone https://github.com/BrenoFariasdaSilva/Python.git
 ```

-### Clone with Submodule
+### Clone with Submodules

-In order to clone this repository with the submodule (Worked-Example-Miner), you can use the following command:
+In order to clone this repository with the submodules (Scientific Research and Worked-Example-Miner), you can use the following command:

 ```bash
 git clone --recurse-submodules https://github.com/BrenoFariasdaSilva/Python.git
 ```

-### Clone Submodule
+### Clone Submodules

-In case you have already cloned the repository and forgot to clone the submodule, you can use the following command to clone the submodule:
+In case you have already cloned the repository and forgot to clone the submodules (Scientific Research and Worked-Example-Miner), you can use the following command to clone the submodule:

 ```bash
 git submodule init